NatC02/NatC02/readme.md

 <img width="350" height="300" align="left" src="./smile-left-avatar.svg">

 ## We all have our own unique quirks!
 For some, it's the way they talk, for others, the way they dress.
 For developers, it's their Github profiles.
 Oh yeah, I haven't even said my name?

-Well, I'm Natan Ceballos and I like to develop software.
+Well, I'm Natan Ceballos and I like to develop software. <br>
 It's as simple as that.

 I'm a **Freelance Web Developer** and **Front End Software Engineer** at [Bhorosha Nonprofit Corganization](https://bhoroshabangladesh.mystrikingly.com/).